 Table of Content.

-Everest Base Camp Trek is one of most thrilling trekking adventures.
+Everest Base Camp Trek is one of the most thrilling trekking adventures.
 The destination lies at a staggering 5380m, and you will be able to experience life at some of the highest settlements in the world.
 Along the way, you cross the Khumbu valley, believed to be one of the glaciers as a result of the last great ice age, more than 500,000 years ago.
-Khumbu valley lies at an altitude ranging from 3300m to 8848m up to the summit of the highest peak in the world, the mount Everest.
-This trek will give you a mesmerising view of four of the highest peaks in the world.
-Mt Lhotse (8516m) , Mt.
-Makalu ( 8470m) and Cho Oyu ( 8201m)
+Khumbu valley lies at an altitude ranging from 3300m to 8848m up to the summit of the highest peak in the world, Mount Everest.
+This trek will give you a mesmerizing view of four of the highest peaks in the world.
+Mt Lhotse (8516m), Mt.
+Makalu ( 8470m), and Cho Oyu ( 8201m)

-Everest Base Camp Trek takes you to Tengboche the home to the largest buddhist monastery.
-Every year, a 19 day festival occurs here, also known as the Madi Rimdu.
+Everest Base Camp Trek takes you to Tengboche the home to the largest Buddhist monastery.
+Every year, a 19-day festival occurs here, also known as the Madi Rimdu.
 We also offer a special trek expedition to experience the Madi Rimdu festival.
-The next morning, you head to Periche(4240m) .
+The next morning, you head to Periche(4240m).
 This trail is a mixture of descents and ascents.
-The higher altitude will feel exhausting , but the trail offers you beautiful scenery that will make every step worth it.
-You will spend the night here, and the next day too to help you body acclimatize itself to the higher altitudes.
-On the eighth day , you reach Loubuche(4940m) .
-This day is tough, as you climb up 600m.
-You can expect a lot of other trekkers here , and you might have to adjust your night stay here, by sharing rooms.
-Take some much needed rest here at night , as the next day , you will reach your ultimate destination.
-A three hour hike from Loubuche will take you to Gorak Shep( 5160m).
-You will rest here for a while , before climbing further up the Everst base camp.
-When you reach , you will be greeted by the stunning views of the Himalayas.
+The higher altitude will feel exhausting, but the trail offers you beautiful scenery that will make every step worth it.
+You will spend the night here, and the next day too to help your body acclimatize itself to the higher altitudes.
+On the eighth day, you reach Lobuche(4940m).
+This day is tough, as you climb up to 600m.
+You can expect a lot of other trekkers here, and you might have to adjust your night stay here, by sharing rooms.
+Take some much-needed rest here at night, as the next day, you will reach your ultimate destination.
+A three-hour hike from Lobuche will take you to Gorak Shep( 5160m).
+You will rest here for a while, before climbing further up the Everest base camp.
+When you reach, you will be greeted by the stunning views of the Himalayas.
 You return back to Gorak Shep for the night.
 Over the next three days, you walk back to Lukla, where you take the flight back to Kathmandu!

-We have a fixed departure dates on this coming September for this Everest Base Camp trek.
-If you are interested to trek to the world tallest mountain with your friends, families and colleague and make new friend connect us through our booking requirement.
-Get ready to be part of the most visit destination of Nepal Himalayas
+We have fixed departure dates for this coming September for this Everest Base Camp trek.
+If you are interested in a trek to the world's tallest mountain with your friends, families, and colleague and make new friends connect us through our booking requirement.
+Get ready to be part of the most visited destination of Nepal Himalayas

 Short Everest Base Camp Trekking Itinerary